cpp-for-yourself/lectures-and-homeworks/lectures/static_in_classes.md

 collect2: error: ld returned 1 exit status
 ```

 Very annoying and a lot of people (including myself more times than I'd like to admit) have forgotten this in their code and took some time to figure out why the linker error pops up.
 The situation is made worse by only happening _sometimes_, as it only occurs if `Foo::number` is, so-called, ODR-used.
-Now, this term ODR-used is quite complex, so we will skip the details here but you might have recognized the "ODR" part and that should indicate that it has something to do with [ODR, or One Definition Rule](https://en.cppreference.com/w/cpp/language/definition).
+Now, this term ODR-used is quite convoluted, so we will skip the details here but you might have recognized the "ODR" part and that should indicate that it has something to do with [ODR, or One Definition Rule](https://en.cppreference.com/w/cpp/language/definition).
 I went into some details about it [in the previous lecture](static_outside_classes.md#dont-define-functions-and-data-as-static-in-header-files-use-inline-instead).
 Anyway, in many cases, for example with `std::cout`, we can use our `Foo::number` and the linker will *not* complain.
-Until it does.
+Until we call our variable in such a way that it does.
 Long story short, always use `inline` in modern C++ and you will never have such issues.

 ## What is `static` in classes useful for?
 Ok, I bored you enough with the details like these.
 Let's actually go back to how `static` can be used in classes - what does it allow us to do?
 I wouldn't say there is a clearly defined rule here.
 But let's have a look at a couple of use-cases that come to mind.